 Here's an excerpt from an interview by Kyle Rexer that is included in the book:

 Rexer: "And daguerreotypes are unforgiving.
-In the nineteenth century there were reams written about the fact that if you decided to have a daguerreotype made, you took your self-image in your hands, because nothing would be left out."
+In the 19th-century there were reams written about the fact that if you decided to have a daguerreotype made, you took your self-image in your hands, because nothing would be left out."

 This is also Book as object.
 Shimmering tip-ons printed in matte black on fine silver paper grace the front and back, surrounded by the dark gray canvas hard-bound book binding.
 The end-papers show the front and back of one of Close's paralyzed hands laid flat with no muscle tone at all.
 From beginning to end, there is no surrender.